 Why Should I get a Home Inspection Before Buying?

 Buying a home for many is not something that is done very often.
-Most likely you home purchase will be the biggest investment you ever made.
+You take the time to get properly financed financed for your home purchase, search for homes then finally put in an offer.
+Ont op of it all, most likely your home purchase will be the biggest investment you ever made.

 A home inspection will provide you with a fairly extensive overview of the homes condition.
 As the home sits now, as well as near term maintenance that may need to be performed.
 All the major systems should be covered by a home inspection such as plumbing, electrical, roof and heating, as well as structural integrity and safety of the home.

 You will be given a detailed report to review, usually broken down into categories.